meltyourface/blank/posts/Practitioners-workings/Magical-Rituals-for-Love-Wealth-and-Healing/index.md

 Symbolic Element: Inscribe the lesser-known sigil of Lord Melchisedec, a circle adorned with thirteen lines and etched upon a spagyric elixir.

-Visualization: A celestial essence of verdant mist enwrapping the body, repairing the core, and restoring the spirit in a dance of tranquil restoration.
+**Visualization**: A celestial essence of verdant mist enwrapping the body, repairing the core, and restoring the spirit in a dance of tranquil restoration.